-() Note: If the vehicle battery is isolated using the Fiat ignition key isolator or similar, some smart charging functionality will be lost, and the available charge will be directed to the leisure battery.
+(i) Note: If the vehicle battery is isolated, some smart charging functionality will be lost, and the available charge will be directed to the leisure battery.

 Electric Step Operation

 On vehicles fitted with an electric step, this is operated by a button near the entry door.
 Press and release the button to move the step in or out.
 One press of the button will move the step out; a further press will move the step in again.